 Over recent weeks I’ve been fortunate to enjoy a few games against a range of opponents.
 Each game has provided plenty of challenges and more than a little inspiration.
 These games have ranged in size from relatively small encounters to some with a couple of thousand figures.
-Over the same period I have been mulling over various comments on the internet on the merits of large games with thousands of 28mm figures.
-I’ve also admired games using the smaller miniatures often played on small tables.
+Over the same period I have been mulling over various comments and game photos on the internet.
+These range from the merits of large games with thousands of 28mm figures, to small games using 6mm or 15mm played on small tables.
 I’ve also read of players considering their return to competition wargaming after experiencing a pandemic enforced break.

 As is to be expected clearly everyone has different views on the features of their ideal game.
 So with such a vast array of options what makes an ideal game for me?